TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Conclusions

 To this end, we considered the SM extended by at least two right-handed neutrinos leading to neutrino masses via the Type I see-saw mechanism and additionally a scalar doublet $S$ and a Majorana singlet $F$, both having masses around the TeV-scale.
 This model was introduced in Ref. \cite{Peng:2015haa}, where the interplay between collider searches at the LHC and $\onbb$-decay experiments was studied.
 Besides a detailed analysis of the implications of a possible observation of a $\Delta L = 2$ lepton-number violating signal for the validity of standard thermal leptogenesis, we extended previous works by using the latest hadronic and nuclear matrix elements, improving on the derivation of the $\onbb$-decay half-life, and updating the corresponding predictions.\\

 We also revisited the collider study in Ref. \cite{Peng:2015haa}, where a prompt signature of two electrons plus jets in the final state at the LHC was analyzed.
-There, the different backgrounds (generated using standard MC techniques with misidentification and mistagging probabilities) were differentiated from signal using a cut-based analysis.
-Our collider study is different from that of Ref. \cite{Peng:2015haa} in both generation and analysis of events.
+There, the different backgrounds (generated using standard MC techniques with misidentification and mistagging probabilities) were differentiated from the signal using a cut-based analysis.
+Our collider study differs from that of Ref. \cite{Peng:2015haa} in both generation and analysis of events.
 Firstly, we extended the $\Delta L = 2$ lepton-number violating prompt signature by considering both $e^-e^-$ and $e^+e^+$ in the final state.
-The background contributions were improved by the implementation of data-driven methods to emulate the effects of misidentification and mistagging.
+The background contributions were improved by implementing data-driven methods to emulate the effects of misidentification and mistagging.
 Finally, the event classification was based on cutting-edge machine learning (ML) algorithms, specifically boosted decision trees and neural networks.
-Our experience with ML techniques resonates with current literature in terms of versatility and implementation time.
+Our experience with ML techniques resonates with current literature regarding versatility and implementation time.
 With these techniques, we identified the already excluded region from the latest LHC runs as well as the future exclusion potential of the high-luminosity LHC or a hypothetical 100 TeV $pp$ collider.
-For comparison with the reach of $\onbb$-decay, we identified three scenarios with different mass hierarchies between the new particles $S$ and $F$.
+For comparison with the reach of $\onbb$ decay, we identified three scenarios with different mass hierarchies between the new particles $S$ and $F$.
 We demonstrate that collider searches are more sensitive to heavier $S$ due to an enhancement via on-shell production.\\